lana Buckley

 ReFa Massager

-When used correctly, this tool can deliver a firming and toning effect by gently stimulating the facial muscles.
-The ReFa works by gently gripping the skin between its rollers and massaging the tissue.
-This can cause slight discomfort, which is completely normal, especially if the skin is tense or prone to puffiness.
+When used correctly, this tool can provide a firming and toning effect by gently stimulating the facial muscles.
+The ReFa grips the skin lightly between its rollers while massaging the tissue.
+This may cause mild discomfort, which is quite normal, particularly if the skin is tight or prone to puffiness.
+To avoid overstretching delicate facial ligaments, it is essential to understand how to use the device properly.
+Equally important is being aware of your skin type and how it responds to ageing.

 How to Use